 NAZI Book Burnings

-Figure 1.--Books were one of the first casulties of the NAZI regime when Hitler seized power in 1933.
+Figure 1.--Books were one of the first casulties of the NAZI regime after Hitler seized power in 1933.
 The NAZIs organized mass burnings of books written by Jews or expressing objectional ideas.
 Virtually all books by Jewish authors were destroyed.
 One of the most disturbing aspect of the NAZI book burings was that it was not just conducted by SA thugs, but by some of Germany's brightest, most idealistic young people.
+University students and even professors were enthusiastic participants. /i>

 "There where books are burned, in the end prople too are burned." -- Heinrich Heine